Boroughs | Barking and Dagenham

 James.coulstock@lbbd.gov.uk

-“We’re proud to be a focus for regeneration and economic development in London, with hugely exciting developments on the horizon, such as the Thames Freeport; the planned arrival of three of the city’s largest wholesale markets to the area; as well as the capital’s largest film studio development for 25 years.
+“We’re proud to be a focus for regeneration and economic development in London, with hugely exciting developments on the horizon, such as the Thames Freeport; the planned arrival of the city’s largest wholesale markets to the area; as well as the capital’s largest film studio development for 25 years.
 The local community is at the heart of what we do, and we’re proud to also be the capital’s biggest builder of council homes, with Barking and Dagenham alone now responsible for one in five of all new affordable homes being built by councils in London.
-Our borough is a hive of economic and community activity; we are open for business and to new investment and opportunity for all.”
+Our borough is a hive of economic and community activity.
+We are open for business and to new investment and opportunity for all.”

 • Sectors: New opportunities are being unlocked in film, food, the green economy and other 21st century sectors to strengthen and build the local economy for the benefit of residents and the whole of Barking and Dagenham.